LuisCorralR/InverseAcoustics/CUDA/README.md

 # CUDA code

 BEM calculations are based in the [OpenBEM](http://openbem.dk/) library [1] modified to run on CUDA cuDoubleComplex arrays.
 CSVD and TSVD are based on the [Regularization Tools Version 4.1](http://www2.compute.dtu.dk/~pcha/Regutools/) library [2].
-It mantains the same formulas but the scripts are modified to run on CUDA cuDoubleComplex arrays.
+It maintains the same formulas, but the scripts are modified to run on CUDA cuDoubleComplex arrays.

 # References